pypyr-scheduler/pypyr-scheduler-server/README.md

 ## Related projects

+[pypyr](https://github.com/pypyr/pypyr-cli) is the workhorse underlying pypyr-scheduler.
+It runs pipelines defines as .yaml file and has many different pipeline steps included.
+Check it out, if you need a simple task automation for one-shot execution.

 [Flask-APScheduler](https://github.com/viniciuschiele/flask-apscheduler) provides
 a similar way to run job within flask as server.
 It even provides a REST-API.
 Try this if you don't need the functionality of pypyr.